Who's in, who's out and who else may enter the Conservative party leadership race

 Who’s thinking about it:

 Scott Aitchison: He’s the two-term Ontario MP for Parry Sound-Muskoka.
 Before that, he served as the mayor of Huntsville, Ont.
 He confirmed he’s building a team and would have more to say later next week.
-Most recently, he’s served as the Conservative critic for labour.
+Most recently, he has served as the Conservative labour critic.

 Leona Alleslev: The former MP for Aurora-Oak Ridges-Richmond Hill is considering a run.
 She was defeated in last fall's federal election.
 Alleslev joined the Conservatives in 2018, after crossing the floor from the Liberals.
 Alleslev served as the party's deputy leader under former leader Andrew Scheer.

-Patrick Brown: The mayor of Brampton and former leader of Ontario’s Progressive Conservatives will soon decide whether to run.
+Patrick Brown: The mayor of Brampton, Ont., and former leader of Ontario’s Progressive Conservatives will soon decide whether to run.
 He has been considering a bid and his office says he’s pleased with the length of time the race rules will allow candidates to sign up members.

-Roman Baber: He’s an Independent MPP in Ontario who Premier Doug Ford booted from caucus last year for speaking out against COVID-19 lockdowns.
-He has since come out as opposing vaccine mandates and recently raised concerns about the federal Liberal government’s invoking of the Emergencies Act to quell anti-government protests and blockades.

 Michael Chong: The longtime Ontario MP ran in 2017 and recently said he hasn’t ruled out the idea of entering the race.
 He serves as the Conservative critic for foreign affairs.